 However, the “thank you for joining us” message didn’t play after (what should have been) the post-show, and then a more traditional fountain display and exit music plays.
 So, you basically have finale, encore, post-show.
 It still works.

-As for viewing tips, it’s been a while since I’ve cared about World of Color since I didn’t pay much interest in the abomination that was World of Color – Celebrate, so I was a bit out of practice last night.
-The standard rule of getting a FastPass early applies.
-I predict very strong word of mouth on Season of Light, and on nights when there’s only one showing of it, those FastPasses will likely be gone before the afternoon.
+As for viewing tips, the standard rule of getting a virtual queue spot early applies.
+I predict very strong word of mouth on Season of Light, and on nights when there’s only one showing of it, the virtual queue will likely fill fast.

 Since it debuted, World of Color seating has always had an element of organized chaos to it, but we’ve found that you can pretty much end up where you want to end up if you arrive early enough and just keep moving until you get where you want to get, even backtracking as necessary.
 Some nights we’ve gotten lucky and have ended up exactly where we wanted to be on the first try; other times we have been herded into spots we didn’t like.